illinois-data-curation/ryan-ben-vital/README.md

 Available at: [https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series/13/pcp/1/9/1895-2024?base_prd=true&begbaseyear=1901&endbaseyear=2000](https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series/13/pcp/1/9/1895-2024?base_prd=true&begbaseyear=1901&endbaseyear=2000)

 Imported data is from time range year 1895 to 2024.
 Dataset includes columns: `Date`, `Value`, `Anomaly`.
 Column `Date` contains the date of record in the format *YYYYMM*.
 Column `Value` contains the total precipitation amount for the respective date in column `Date`.
-Column `Anomaly` contains the anomaly for the respective date in column `Date` and is not used in the this analysis.
+Column `Anomaly` contains the anomaly for the respective date in column `Date` and is not used in the analysis or model.
+The dataset was refined to years 2014 to 2024.
+Included below is every dataset column and respective description from the dataset website:

 | Column Name | Description                                               | Data Type |
 |-------------|-----------------------------------------------------------|-----------|